sta523-fa19/hw2/README.md

 #### git / GitHub

-Each group will have four branches: master and 3 others suffixed by your name.
+Each group will have five branches: master and 4 others with your GitHub name as a prefix.
 You will only be able to push to your branch as the master branch is protected.
 To get your work into branch master (the only branch that will be graded), initiate a pull request on GitHub.
 This will then merge your work into the master branch.

 #### Help